hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/universal-approximators.md

 $$a_n = \frac{f^{(n)}(0)}{n!}$$

 The function $f$ can be thought of as a single infinite-dimensional vector and we're describing its components with all the $a_n$.
-These components are "orthonormal," meaning that they're at right angles to each other and have unit length.
+These components are "orthonormal," meaning that they're at right angles to each other and have unit length (in a norm defined on functions: $\int f(x)^2 \, dx$).
 Other (useful) ways to split a function into infinitely many orthonormal pieces include [Jacobi polynomials](https://en.wikipedia.org/wiki/Jacobi_polynomials), [Laguerre polynomials](https://en.wikipedia.org/wiki/Laguerre_polynomials), [Hermite polynomials](https://en.wikipedia.org/wiki/Hermite_polynomials), [Chebyshev polynomials](https://en.wikipedia.org/wiki/Chebyshev_polynomials)...

 Since any (infinitely differentiable) function can be described by a Taylor series, we should be able to fit any data with a functional relationship to a series of polynomial terms.
 The only problem is that we have to pick a _finite_ number of terms.